gennady-bars/a-Star-Wars-guide/README.md

 # gennady-bars.github.io
-a Star Wars project using SWAPI
+a Star Wars project using JQuery and SWAPI